Pratham16112002/logseq/pages/Network Layer.md

 	- Dividing the big network into small networks .
 	  Subnetting is always does inside an organization to make their own networks for different departments .
 	  Subnetting imporve the wastage of  ip addresses in classfull addressing .
+- #### Reason For Subnetting
+	- Maintenance of a very big network like class A and class B is very difficult for network administrator .
+	- For Security reason , if you want to isolate an department in an organization from one another then subnetting make this happen .
+- #### Types of Subnetting
+	- Fixed Length subnetting : Divides the network into subnets such that
+		- All the subnets are of same size
+		- All the subnets have equal number of hosts .
+		- All the subnets have same subnet mask .
+	- Variable Length subnetting : Divides the network into subnets of variable size ..
 - #### Subnetting in Classless addressing ( CIDR )
 	- The sub-networks in a network should be carefully enable the routing of packets.
 	- The following steps needs to be taken care while proper operation of the subnetworks .